dhelmr/bachelor-thesis/README.md

 # Misc

-## Standalone Network Flow generator (optionally with payload analysis)
+## Standalone Network Flow Generator (Optionally with Payload Analysis)

 A standalone netflow generator CLI program can be run with `bin/extract_flows -r [pcap] -o [output csv path]`.
 It groups a pcap file's packets into netflows and generated features for each flow.